 - Community, regional, state, and federal Farm to School resources;

-- Appropriate nutrition education curricula and instructional materials; Microsoft Office, Survey Monkey, Constant Contact computer programs and web based social media programs.
+- Appropriate nutrition education curricula and instructional materials; Microsoft Office, Google Apps, Adobe Create Cloud Suite, MailChimp (or equivalent), iMovie, Zoom, and web based social media programs.

 - Communicate effectively both orally and in writing;